-During the last week of the semester all our students will be informed of their practical mark (if applies) and whether they have gained a signature for the present semester.
-The signature will be written in the index on a preselected day.
-Please, collect the indexes of the group open with the relevant page and leave them in Dr Gerber's office in the Anatomy department.
-Please note, that only those students may register for a semifinal examination whose semester is accepted (i.e., have not been refused the signature).
+During the last week of the semester all our students will be informed of their practical mark and whether they have gained a signature for the present semester.

+The signature will be written in neptun on a preselected day.

-All midterm marks, together with the calculated practical exam mark (if applies) will be written on the personal achievement card.
+All three midterm marks, together with the calculated practical exam mark (if applies) will be written on the personal achievement card.
 The practical exam mark will be counted in the result of the semifinal examination.